MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/add-cut-paste-methods-page-object-multipage-control-example.md

 The following example uses the **[Add](add-method-microsoft-forms.md)**, **[Cut](cut-method-microsoft-forms.md)**, and **[Paste](paste-method-microsoft-forms.md)** methods to cut and paste a control from a **[Page](page-object.md)** of a **[MultiPage](multipage-control.md)**.
 The control involved in the cut and paste operations is dynamically added to the form.

-This example assumes the user will add, cut, and then paste the new control.
+This example assumes that the user will add, cut, and then paste the new control.

 To use this example, copy this sample code to the Declarations portion of a form.
 Make sure that the form contains: